Leobrtl/thebus-rpc/README.md

 - Copy the Client ID and paste it in the config.json file
 - Launch the script

-# Installing NEXE (optional)
-1. Open a terminal and type `npm install nexe -g` to install NEXE globally
-2. Type `nexe -v` to check if NEXE is installed

-# Compiling the script into an executable file
-1. Open a terminal and navigate to the folder where the package.json file is located
-2. Type `nexe -i index.js -o install-nodejs.exe` to compile the script into an executable file
-3. The executable file will be located in the folder where the package.json file is located

 # Contributing
 - Fork the repository
 - Create a new branch